 Remember, toxic relationships may masquerade as true friendships, but now that you know the signs, you’ll know how to spot a toxic friend and GTFO before it’s too late.

 Need help severing ties with a toxic friend, or with moving on after you’ve said goodbye?
-Talk to the experts at Ellie Mental Health for support and advice today.
+Contact the experts at Ellie Mental Health for support today.